-The Ontario Ministry of Health has released guidance documents for health care organizations and SJHCG is implementing the recommendations in the guidelines.
-SJHCG has strong infection prevention and control practices in place at all times and many of the recommendations are already part of SJHCG’s infection prevention and control program.
+SJHCG has strong infection prevention and control practices in place at all times and many of the recommendations issued by the Ministry of Health are already part of SJHCG’s infection prevention and control program.

 One of the changes is that SJHCG has posted new signs at each entrance to our health centre asking staff and visitors if they have:

 - Fever, and/or cough or difficulty breathing AND

 - Recent travel history (in the last 14 days) to one of the following areas: